 Statewide, 70 percent of school districts receiving support showed decreases or stability in chronic absenteeism rates for the first time in 2019.
 The Regular Attenders Report, released by the Oregon Department of Education, shows that 20.4 percent of students were chronically absent in the 2018-19 school year.
 That is down slightly from 20.5 percent in 2017-18 and stops a run of four consecutive years with increases in chronic absenteeism.

 The Oregon Department of Education released a report showing that 30 percent of American Indian/Alaska Native students were considered to be chronically absent in the 2014-15 and 2015-16 school years, compared to 17 percent of Non-Native student in 2014-15 and 19 percent in 2015-16.
-A. The 2017 report, American Indian/Alaska Native Students in Oregon: A Review of Key Indicators, shows that there continues to be a large gap between American Indian/Alaska Native students and Non-Native students in terms of attendance.
+The 2017 report, American Indian/Alaska Native Students in Oregon: A Review of Key Indicators, shows that there continues to be a large gap between American Indian/Alaska Native students and Non-Native students in terms of attendance.